(See also European Society of Cardiology 2019 Guidelines on Diagnosis and Management of Pulmonary Embolism.)

 Low risk for bleeding is defined as no bleeding risk factors, moderate risk for bleeding is defined as one risk factor, and high risk for bleeding is defined as two or more risk factors.

-Clot elimination by means of embolectomy or dissolution with IV or catheter-based thrombolytic therapy should be considered for acute PE associated with hypotension that does not resolve after fluid resuscitation (massive PE).
+Clot elimination by means of embolectomy or dissolution with IV or catheter-based thrombolytic therapy should be considered for acute pulmonary embolism associated with hypotension that does not resolve after fluid resuscitation (massive PE).
 Patients who are hypotensive and require vasopressor therapy are obvious candidates.
-Patients with a systolic BP < 90 mm Hg lasting at least 15 min are hemodynamically compromised and are also candidates.
+Patients with a systolic blood pressure < 90 mm Hg lasting at least 15 minutes are hemodynamically compromised and are also candidates.

-Although only anticoagulation is generally recommended for patients with very mild RV dysfunction (based on clinical, ECG or echocardiographic findings), thrombolytic therapy or embolectomy may be needed when RV compromise is severe, even when hypotension is not present, particularly when deterioration is likely as suggested by an increase in heart rate or decrease in oxygen saturation or blood pressure.
+Although only anticoagulation is generally recommended for patients with very mild RV dysfunction (based on clinical, ECG, or echocardiographic findings), thrombolytic therapy or embolectomy may be needed when RV compromise and/or hypoxemia is severe even when hypotension is not present, particularly when deterioration is likely as suggested by an increase in heart rate or decrease in oxygen saturation or blood pressure.

-Systemic thrombolytic therapy with alteplase (tissue plasminogen activator [tPA]), streptokinase, or urokinase offers a noninvasive way to rapidly restore pulmonary blood flow but is controversial because long-term benefits do not clearly outweigh the risk of hemorrhage.
+Systemic thrombolytic therapy with alteplase (tissue plasminogen activator [tPA]) offers a noninvasive way to rapidly restore pulmonary blood flow, but use is controversial because long-term benefits do not clearly outweigh the risk of hemorrhage.
 Regardless, most experts agree that systemic thrombolytic therapy should be given to patients with hemodynamic compromise, particularly when it is severe.
 Although no single prospective randomized trial of systemic thrombolytic therapy has shown improved survival in patients with submassive PE, some experts recommend thrombolytics, particularly when patients also have numerous or large clots, very severe RV dysfunction, marked tachycardia, significant hypoxemia, and other concomitant findings such as residual clot in the leg, positive troponin values, and/or elevated BNP values.
 Others reserve thrombolytic therapy only for patients with massive (high-risk) PE.
 Streptokinase and urokinase generally are no longer used.